 Collections Trust has an unbeatable grasp of the issues around managing museum collections – and putting digitised collections online.
 Our consultancy work is rooted in standards we helped to shape, with a commonsense approach to helping museums of all sizes put them into practice.

 We are always happy to talk about possible opportunities and to consider invitations to tender.
-Our consulting team – Kevin Gosling, Gordon McKenna, Alex Dawson and Sarah Brown – has many years of hands-on experience.
 We work either as lead consultants or as specialist sub-contractors to other consulting firms, potentially anywhere in the world.
 Our input can range from a few days to longer-term assignments.
 We can also draw on a network of trusted associates when needed.
+Please contact Kevin Gosling if you have a project in mind and think we might be able to help.

 - Content development and delivery of the British Council’s International Museum Academy: Myanmar 2017